 Cooper Lab News

 - Ashish Rao was awarded a two-year predoctoral fellowship from the Myotonic Dystrophy Foundation starting January 2018.
-Ashish’s preview was published in Molecular Cell Nov.
-2017.
-Ashish also received a travel award for the IDMC-11 meeting in San Francisco in September 2017, his abstract was selected for a three-minute flash poster presentation for the IDMC-11 meeting.
-Ashish received a travel award to attend the 14th Annual Meeting of the Oligonucleotide Therapeutics Society in Seattle, WA in October, 2018.
+Ashish also received a travel award to attend the 14th Annual Meeting of the Oligonucleotide Therapeutics Society in Seattle, WA in October, 2018.

-- Paul’s manuscript describing consequences of CRISPR-mediated redirected splicing of Scn5a in mice was published in the Journal of the American Heart Association.
-Paul Pang received a travel award to attend the IDMC-11 meeting in San Francisco in September 2017.
+- Paul Pang’s manuscript describing consequences of CRISPR-mediated redirected splicing of Scn5a in mice was published in the Journal of the American Heart Association, 2018.
 Paul was awarded a three-year predoctoral F31 NRSA fellowship from the NIH to start in 2018.
 Paul also received the 2018 Claude W. Smith Award for research accomplishments from the IMBS graduate program.

-- Ravi Singh’s abstract was selected for an oral presentation at the 2017 Cold Spring Harbor meeting: Eukaryotic mRNA Processing.
-Ravi’s paper describing the effect of Rbfox1&2 double knock out in skeletal muscle was published in Cell Reports June, 2018.
+- Ravi Singh’s paper describing the effect of Rbfox1 and 2 double knock out in skeletal muscle was published in Cell Reports June, 2018.
 Ravi accepted a tenure track assistant professor position at the Medical College of Wisconsin, Milwaukee beginning October, 2018.

 - Diana Cox was awarded a three-year predoctoral F31 NRSA fellowship from the NIH to starting in 2018.
 Diana also won a poster award (with funds for partial travel reimbursement) at the 2018 Post-transcriptional Gene Regulation Gordon Research Conference.

-- Ginny Morriss’ review has been published in Human Genetics May 2017.
-Ginny’s paper describing the DM1 mouse model was published in Human Molecular Genetics May, 2018.
+- Ginny Morriss’ paper describing the DM1 mouse model was published in Human Molecular Genetics 2018.